 Exercise will always lift your spirits.
 It gets your endorphins and your blood flowing, bringing in more oxygen that nourishes your brain.
 We can’t say enough about moving your body.
 It doesn’t matter how much or how little you do.
 Exercise gets you away from your workplace and gives you a break in your routine.
 Ride a bike, walk a mile.
 Do Tai Chi.
 Break a sweat immediately, or just do a little.
 If someone or something upsets me, I’m taking a walk outside so quickly you won’t even see my shadow.
 If I can do yoga or exercise, even better, but just getting those endorphins up is a cure-all for a lot.
 Need a great suggestion for yoga?
 Try this Youtube Channel.

 #2 Breathing activities will calm your heart: Breathing is a great stress reliever

 Like meditation, I believe this is something that works best when you’ve had some guided training and practice.
-You know how when people have an anxiety attack they often hyperventilate?
+Do you know how when people have an anxiety attack they often hyperventilate?
 Well, deep breathing, or healthy breathing, will help regulate your heart rate and calm you down.
 Use an app like Calm or Headspace.
 If you don’t want to search for an app, you can just breath in for 4 counts, hold your breath for 4 counts and breathe out for 5 counts.
 Just see how soothing that is.
 Want a cool app.
 Try Wim Hoff – the Dutch Ice Man’s breathing app.

 #3 Another top stress reliever (for me) is cooking for loved ones